 Gaist has developed its unique, repeatable, detailed and auditable highways surveying over the last 12 years.
-Our ongoing research and high quality systems is one of the most advanced of its kind in the United Kingdom and overseas.
+Our ongoing research and high quality systems are some of the most advanced of their kind in the United Kingdom and overseas.

 Our surveys can be used to provide an accurate detailed map layout of the whole roadscape environment – including full and part detailed network condition maps.
-We provide footways condition maps, bridges, lighting columns, utilities, drainage, other ironworks, road markings, as well as other infrastructure assets.
+We provide carriageway and footway condition maps, bridges, lighting columns, utilities, drainage, other ironworks, road markings, as well as other infrastructure assets.

 Our patented approach allows us to provide data to an unparalleled level of detail which is being adopted by a rapidly growing number of Asset Managers, Highways Engineers and utilities companies.
 We collect over 35 different defect types commonly and not so commonly found on the highways.
 Our Footway condition surveys are accurate, detailed and provide our customers with key information to plan repairs.
 We can also supplement this information with profiling technology or blend with other geometry based systems.

 Understanding condition, location and value of roadscape assets is critical for any Asset Manager.
 We can collect above ground assets from the entire roadscape environment, from the smallest road stud to larger physical assets.
 We help our clients understand the infrastructure environment and provide this in clear location maps that reflect imagery.